nelsonsoares/nelsonsoares/README.md

 - 🔥 I’m a technology student and passionate about technology and business solutions.

-- 🔭 I am currently a student at the [IFBA - Federal Institute of Bahia](https://portal.ifba.edu.br/conquista) and I work as a computer teacher at [Neosystem](https://www.facebook.com/neosistemvca/)
+- 🔭 I am currently a student at the [IFBA - Instituto Federal da Bahia](https://portal.ifba.edu.br/conquista) and I work as a computer teacher at [Neosystem](https://www.facebook.com/neosistemvca/)

 - 💬 Learning in **JavaScript, HTML, CSS, SQL, Node.JS, React, Java, Spring, Pyhton, Php**